What Is a 6-Month Premium? Car Insurance Policy Terms Explained

 Why did my 6-month premium go up at renewal?

 Your premium increased because your insurer recalculated your rate based on updated information.
-Common causes include a recent claim, a new traffic violation, rising regional repair or litigation costs, or a drop in your credit score.
-Even drivers with clean records can see increases due to broad market trends in their area.
+Common causes include a recent claim, a new traffic violation, rising regional repair costs or litigation, a drop in your credit score, or broad market increases in your area.
+In 2026, tariff-driven vehicle parts costs are also pushing renewal rates higher — even for drivers with clean records.

 How is a 6-month car insurance premium different from a monthly payment?